 “Programme Action” describes what we do in Soroptimist International (SI) Swansea

-We will be knitting “Twiddlemuffs” for dementia patients.
+We knitted “Twiddlemuffs” for dementia patients.
 See the pattern Twiddlemuff instructions.

 Alzheimer and Dementia patients often have restless hands and feeling the different textures and shapes can help them.Swansea Soroptimists will be uploading their creative ideas soon.

-Internationally We will be supporting the International 3E Project to Educate, Empower and Enable young women and girls.
-We are supporting the MERU Garden SIGBI project in 2016/7.
+We supported the International 3E Project to Educate, Empower and Enable young women and girls.
+We have supported the MERU Garden SIGBI project from 2016-2019 when the project ended.

 Past President Dr Anne Norton visited Himachal Pradesh in India for four weeks in 2012 with “Volunteering India” performing health checks on children and teachers in village day centres, tea gardens, and a school for mentally challenged children.
 She also attended an HIV seminar.
 Her talk at a Spring Dinner meeting in 2013 on her visit was well received and Indian dress was worn.

 3E Project: Healthcare, is a partnership between Soroptimist International Great Britain and Ireland (SIGBI) and the international medical charity Maternal and Childhealth Advocacy International (MCAI) – and its partner Advanced Life Support Group (ALSG).
 This is a three year fundraising challenge which will save the lives of countless critically ill women, babies and children in the Gambia.